 Young children are primed for absorbing and learning from their environment.
 They readily engage with and respond to music.
 Through the body, voice, mind and ear, our young musicians develop an enduring enjoyment and love of music as they establish foundation skills for more formal aspects of music learning: singing, beat/rhythm, structure, style and expression.

-Sing, Play, Move classes are taught by expert, early childhood music educators with specific training in Kodály philosophy, and who are practicing musicians.
+Sing, Play, Move classes are taught by early childhood music educators with specialized training in Kodály philosophy, and who are practicing musicians.

 skills and reinforce fundamental coordination and cross-cerebral movements.